 I would suggest some form of illuminated print will be in our homes in the next few years.
-With a hint of lighting from behind the print it would give the picture a bit more punch, and would look particularly great in the evenings.
-Perhaps a well placed set of LEDs would do the trick.
-It would need to light up the picture in a uniformly manner so it is illuminated evenly.
+With a hint of lighting from behind the print, it would give the picture a bit more punch and would look particularly great in the evenings.
+Perhaps a well-placed set of LEDs would do the trick.
+It would need to light up the picture in a uniform manner so it is illuminated evenly.

 You can of course already show your slideshows on the TV but this means the TV is always on and whilst the pictures are showing you cannot watch any programmes!
 A nice digital photo frame hanging on your wall with a slideshow running with around a 10 – 20 second pause between images would be ideal in my book.

 3D photos are becoming popular but as of now, we don’t have any ideal ways to show them.
 Mainly you can only view them on your 3D camera or on a 3D enabled TV.
 I would love to see a 3D wall print.
 Just imagine the buzz it would make!
 A big 3D image of your family hanging in your lounge would be incredible, let’s hope this is a technology which becomes available to us soon.